 - The width of the body fabric needs to be at least 2x your child’s chest measurement.
 Una wanted a very long dress, so the length is from her armpit to just below her knee.

 - Cut out two long rectangles for the straps.
-I made mine pretty wide (4.5″ wide) but you could make thin straps if you want.
+I made mine pretty wide (4.5-inches wide) but you could make thin straps if you want.

-- The top band needs to be 2″ longer than your child’s chest measurement and about 4.5″ wide.
+- The top band needs to be 2-inches longer than your child’s chest measurement and about 4.5-inches wide.

 - If you want to make a contrasting hem, then cut out a strip that is as long as the width of the main body fabric.

 - Straps: Fold the straps with the right sides together and sew down the length.
 Turn right-side out and press flat.
 Tuck in one end for a nice edge.
 Sew across the top.
 Make a buttonhole in each of the finished ends.

 - Body: With the right sides together, sew the body fabric into a large tube.
-The seam will be the centre of the back of the dress.
+The seam will be the center of the back of the dress.
 Hem the bottom either with a simple hem or a contrasting fabric hem.
 I’m not giving instructions for the contrasting fabric hem because I absolutely didn’t know what I was doing, and you’re better off following these instructions.

 - Top band: Sew the short sides of the top band together (to make a large tube) and iron flat.
 Turn down the top and bottom edges of the long sides and iron flat.
 Then fold the top band in half so the top and bottom edges meet and iron flat.
 It’s a good idea to check that the top band can easily be pulled over your child’s arms and head.
 If it’s too tight, rip and resew.